 When studying at a university, Master’s and PhD-students join the scientific community and, therefore, have to learn the codes of professional and responsible conduct in research.

 Students will discuss case studies with a typical conflict potential or a dilemma.
-They will work in teams, discuss the codes of conduct and values established in science, and apply them to their case studies.
+We will work in teams, discuss the codes of conduct and values established in science, and apply them to case studies.
 The teams have to agree on actions to be taken for each case and will present a consensus view.

 A special focus is on practising and applying the process of ethical inquiry/moral reasoning as a tool to analyze ethical issues and reach a well-reflected decision in ethical ambiguous situations.

 We request that all students first register for the course at the PSC course registration website, see info box on the right hand side.